sampsonv/github-trending/README.md

 * 【2023-10-15】[qwerttvv / Beijing-IPTV](https://github.com/qwerttvv/Beijing-IPTV) - 最好用的北京联通、北京移动IPTV频道列表。https://bjiptv.gq/
 ## Css

+* 【2025-09-11】[dend / awesome-product-management](https://github.com/dend/awesome-product-management) - 🚀 A curated list of awesome resources for product/program managers to learn and grow.
+* 【2025-09-11】[rstudio-education / hopr](https://github.com/rstudio-education/hopr) - This is the development site for Hands-On Programming with R, a book that teaches how to program in R, with hands-on examples.
+Read the book at https://rstudio-education.github.io/hopr.
 * 【2025-09-08】[skeletonlabs / skeleton](https://github.com/skeletonlabs/skeleton) - Skeleton is an adaptive design system powered by Tailwind CSS.
 * 【2025-09-01】[CachyOS / cachyos-hyprland-settings](https://github.com/CachyOS/cachyos-hyprland-settings) - Settings and dotfiles for CachyOS hyprland
 * 【2025-09-01】[stpnwf / ZestyTheme](https://github.com/stpnwf/ZestyTheme) - A minimal and elegant theme for Jellyfin